welpdx/bkmk4pdftk/README.md

 # How to Use It?
-Click on this [link](https://docs.google.com/spreadsheets/d/1AJ9z0AeNveEFjIprDpgNhG4L1pTATZVlLQgXHA0RqJQ/edit?usp=sharing) to view and duplicate the spreadsheet with the macro scripts.
+1. Click on this [link](https://docs.google.com/spreadsheets/d/1AJ9z0AeNveEFjIprDpgNhG4L1pTATZVlLQgXHA0RqJQ/edit?usp=sharing) to view and duplicate the spreadsheet with the macro scripts.

 <details>
         <summary>Or follow these instructions to create your own spreadsheet with the GAS. </summary>
 Create a **new** Google spreadsheet, click Tools > Script editor... then copy and paste the contents of the interday.gs file (see above) into the script editor and save.
-Return to the spreadsheet and refresh the page (Note: actually click the refresh button or select it from the menu; the keyboard shortcut is overriden on Google Sheets, at least in Google Chrome).
-A couple seconds after the page reloads you should see a "Fitbit" menu at the top.
+Return to the spreadsheet and refresh the page (Note: actually click the refresh button or select it from the menu; the keyboard shortcut is overridden on Google Sheets, at least in Google Chrome).
+A couple seconds after the page reloads you should see a "Menu" menu at the top.
 </details>

+2. Input your data to the table manually.
+Just copy and paste the page number, title into the table.
+Adjust the level as you see fit.
+3. Click on Menu and then dataToText.
+This function will gather the data in each row and appends the data into pdftk format text.
+4. Goto the `bookmark_input` tab and check things look good.
+If not, you can always change the values in the table and run the dataToText again.
+5. Click on Menu and then ExportToTextFile.
+This function will convert the blocks of text on `bookmark_output` into a text file for download or copy pasting.
+6. See below on how to use this text file for pdftk or pdfWriteBookmarks to add bookmarks onto your pdf.